ItangSanjana/layers3drop/README.md

-layersthreedrop
+layers3drop
 ===============

-Layers 3D: Premium Parallax and 'Out of the Image' effects!
-A Drupal module
+Layers 3D: Parallax and 'Out of the Image' effects!
+A Drupal module.